Guido Crepax and the new adult comics revolution

 A photo shoot in the studio beneath Valentina's apartment sounds dry on paper, but it's wondrous in Crepax's hands, with the action having been split at one point into a 24-panel page.

-Draped in ornate lingerie, Valentina — whose look owes partly to French New Wave, silent film legend Louise Brooks, and to Crepax's wife, Luisa — and her stringy-haired counterpart slink fluidly through stacks of small square boxes positioned alongside slim landscape panels.
-Later, our focus bounces from the forms of hostile sea serpents undulating in the backdrops, to the pitch-black bangs that perpetually tumble down and obscure Valentina's forehead, and of course, to a wealth of sensual closeups — lips, eyes, torsos, everything.
+Draped in ornate lingerie, Valentina—whose look owes partly to French New Wave, silent film legend Louise Brooks, and Crepax's wife, Luisa—and her stringy-haired counterpart slink fluidly through stacks of small square boxes positioned alongside slim landscape panels.
+Later, our focus bounces from the forms of hostile sea serpents undulating in the backdrops to the pitch-black bangs that perpetually tumble down and obscure Valentina's forehead and, of course, to a wealth of sensual close-ups—lips, eyes, torsos, everything.

 —

 Read Derik Badman's column on Guido Crepax at The Comics Journal.
-See more information on the English editions of Crepax's collected comics at Fantagraphics Books.
+See more information on the English editions of Crepax's collected comics at Fantagraphics Books (the first volume is back in print).
+This post has been edited minimally since 2019.